snaztoz/granary/README.md

 A simple secret management tool.
 It encrypts all of your secrets inside a file so that the values can't be retrieved directly.

 By default, it will use a file named `secrets.gran` in current working directory.
-You can change this value by using the `-f` flag.
+You can change this value by using the `-p` flag.

 p.s.
 This is just a hobby project, not a professional tool.
 Use at your own risk.